ocf/ocfweb/ocfweb/docs/docs/contact.md

 * [help@ocf.berkeley.edu](mailto:help@ocf.berkeley.edu)

-  If you have questions about your OCF account, services we offer, or about joining the staff team, this is the best address to use.
-Mail sent here generates a help ticket which can be seen by all OCF staff.
+  If you have questions about your OFC account, services we offer, or about joining the staff team, this is the best address to use.
+Mail sent here generates a help ticket which can be seen by all OFC staff.

 * [devnull@ocf.berkeley.edu](mailto:devnull@ocf.berkeley.edu)